sye8/ImageUtils/README.md

 * -resize [inPath] [width] [height] [maintain aspect ratio (true/false)] [outPath] resize and convert the image

-If user chooses to keep aspect ratio, then the image will be resized to best fill the space given, while keeping aspect ratio
+..If user chooses to keep aspect ratio, then the image will be resized to best fill the space given, while keeping aspect ratio

 * -convert [inPath] [outPath] converts the image